Linux-Distribution-Foundation/.github/profile/README.md

 ## Contact

-LDF's primary and only contact address:
+LDF’s primary and only contact address:

 **linuxdistributionfoundation@proton.me**